LucMiaz/PFASGroups/docs/_build/html/_sources/api/models.rst.txt

 MatchComponent
 --------------

-A single structural component of a group match (multiple matches of the same group in one molecule appear as separate components).
+A single structural component of a group match.

 **Attributes:**